howardisaacson/Intro-to-Astro-2021/Week7_stats_R/README.md

 ### Writing Exercise:
 In your online notebooks, please spend 5 minutes responding to the following prompts:

-    1. What did you learn from the tutorial about how TESS finds planets and determines their properties?
+    1. How does TESS find planets and determine their properties?

     2. Where were statistics used in the Quintana (2014) paper?

-    3. How can we use theory and modeling to learn about known exoplanets?
+    3. How can we use statistics to learn about known exoplanets?

 ### Paper of the Week: